Hghn02/Waser-Wurret/README.md

 <img src="Screenshot 2024-12-17 231104.png" width="550" height="700">

-Credit to Claude 3.5 LLM Model for the HTML and CSS code beind the web page.
+Credit to Claude 3.5 LLM Model for the HTML and CSS code behind the web page.